Academic Year Law Student Externships and Fellowships

 Applications for remote or in-person, part- or full-time law student externships during the academic year are accepted on a rolling basis.
 Pine Tree is enthusiastic about partnering with law students and recent law graduates to develop fellowship proposals as resources allow.
 The number of opportunities varies from year to year.
 To apply, please submit a cover letter and resume by email to Shannon Karam, Esq. (she/her), Director of Pro Bono Services, at [email protected].

 Interested in applying for a post-graduate fellowship with Pine Tree?
-Our posting will be listed here in May 2024: Careers at PTLA | Pine Tree Legal Assistance
+Our posting will be listed here when available: Careers at PTLA | Pine Tree Legal Assistance

 Pine Tree is committed to creating an inclusive environment for staff and volunteers.
 We encourage applications from people with diverse backgrounds, including women, Black, Indigenous, and people of color, people who identify as LGBTQIA+, people with disabilities, immigrants, and people who have experienced poverty or homelessness.